rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-objectivec.md

     @import RMQClient;

-Now we call some receive and send methods from `viewDidLoad`.
-We have a little nap in between, so our receive consumer has chance to register before we send:
+Now we call some send and receive methods from `viewDidLoad`:

     - (void)viewDidLoad {
         [super viewDidLoad];
+        [self send];
         [self receive];
-        sleep(1);
-        [self send];

-The send method itself begins with a connection to the RabbitMQ broker:
+The send method begins with a connection to the RabbitMQ broker:

     - (void)send {
         RMQConnection *conn = [[RMQConnection alloc] initWithDelegate:[RMQConnectionDelegateLogger new]];